Pet Away Worry and Stress (PAWS)

 About the Dogs

 The PAWS team consists of five certified therapy dogs and their handlers.
-Kevin with Dr. Steph, Finnegan and Murray with Cheryl Doucette from Advancement, and Leo with Andi Wulff from Special Events and Bubba with Ann Warren from Advancement.
+Kevin with Dr. Steph, Finnegan with Cheryl Doucette from Advancement, and Leo with Andi Wulff from Special Events and Bubba with Ann Warren from Advancement.

 Kevin is Dr. Steph’s 5-year-old golden retriever.
 He lives with Steph, her husband Ryan, and their two kids Elliot and Sydney.
 He is much loved by their whole family and has been brightening their lives since 2011.